-These are a great STEM activity for kids, and they won’t even know they’re learning!
+These are great STEM activities for kids, and they won’t even know they’re learning!

-Here are 15 Leprechaun traps for kids to make for St. Patrick’s Day!
+Here are 15 simple Leprechaun traps for kids to make for St. Patrick’s Day!

-This is a super cute, tiny garden made to encourage leprechauns to come visit by climbing up the little ladder and checking out the pot of gold.
+This is a super cute, tiny leprechaun garden made to encourage sneaky little leprechauns to come to visit by climbing up the little ladder and checking out the pot of gold.

 I love this easy leprechaun trap for toddlers and preschoolers.
-Super simple to set up and doesn’t require many supplies.
+It’s super simple to set up and doesn’t require many craft supplies.

-This Lucky Charms leprechaun trap for kids is a fun, hands on project that is perfect to do on a deck outside.
+This Lucky Charms leprechaun trap for kids is a fun, hands-on project that is perfect to do on a deck outside.
 It’s a fairly simple leprechaun trap but you’ll be sure to catch a sneaky little leprechaun!

 This St. Patrick’s Day leprechaun trap uses leprechaun gold coins from a party store for some extra razzle-dazzle.
 It’s sure to catch a leprechaun!

 This post has lots of creative ideas for how to trap a leprechaun using a DIY leprechaun trap.
 You’re sure to catch sneaky leprechauns or maybe even a crafty little gnome!

 This leprechaun trap project uses materials you probably already have on hand, like a cereal box and green paper.
 Plus there’s a trapping mechanism!

 This is another post with awesome LEGO leprechaun traps to inspire your kids.